 Teens sought in rock-throwing antisemitic attacks in Queens

-A group of hatful teens threw rocks and spewed antisemitic slurs in a pair of Queens attacks, police said Sunday.
+NEW YORK — A group of teens threw rocks and spewed antisemitic slurs in a pair of Queens attacks, police said Sunday.

-The group of at least two girls and a boy accosted their first victim, a 49-year-old man, near Caffrey and Mott Aves. in Far Rockaway about 2:45 p.m.
+The group of at least two girls and a boy accosted their first victim, a 49-year-old man, near Caffrey and Mott avenues in Far Rockaway about 2:45 p.m.
 Friday, according to cops.

 They threw rocks and yelled antisemitic remarks and one of the girls flashed a razor blade.
 A bystander intervened and chased the teens off, cops said.
 The victim was unhurt.

-Later that day, the group struck again about five blocks away at Brookhaven Ave. and Beach 17th St., cops said.
+Later that day, the group struck again about five blocks away at Brookhaven Avenue and Beach 17th Street, cops said.

 The NYPD’s Hate Crimes Task Force is investigating both attacks.